of the Audubon Society of Missouri

 Camp Clover Point

 You can register online, and please register early!
-Using Paypal is the most efficient method for the ASM treasurer.
-You also have the option to register online and mail a check, or you may mail this form with your payment to the treasurer.
+Using PayPal is the most efficient payment method for the ASM treasurer, but you can also register online and mail a check.
 Early registration allows us, and the caterer, to plan ahead.
 So please don't delay.
-Registration Deadline: September 14.
+Registration Deadline: September 5.

 Students: $25.00 per person.
 Includes cabin lodging, registration and six meals.